tlouarn/tlouarn.github.io/_posts/2023-07-06-modeling-graphs-using-python.md

 ---
 title: Modeling Graphs using Python
-subtitle: A Python implementation of the adjacency matrix and the adjacency list.
+subtitle: Introducing the adjacency matrix and the adjacency list.
 tags: programming python
 ---